 The American Society for Clinical Psychopharmacology (ASCP) recognizes that the vitality and success of most endeavors in medicine is directly related to the ability to attract and maintain a talented pool of clinical investigators.
 The ASCP Steering Committee is seeking applicants for the New Investigator Award (NIA) Program.

-The New Investigators will be recognized at the 2018 ASCP Annual Meeting in Miami Beach, Florida, May 28 – June 01, 2018.
+The New Investigators will be recognized at the 2019 ASCP Annual Meeting in Scottsdale, Arizona at the Fairmont Scottsdale Princess on May 28-31, 2019.
 The goals of the program are to expose awardees to the breadth of opportunities available to clinical researchers, introduce them to potential senior investigators from other institutions, and facilitate the establishment of a national peer group for the New Investigators.

-There are four components to this unique program:
+There are five components to this unique program:

-- A full-day closed workshop led by experts from NIMH, NIDA, NIAAA, FDA, academia, and industry at the Loews Miami Beach in Miami Beach, Florida.
+- A full-day closed workshop led by experts from NIMH, NIDA, NIAAA, FDA, academia, and industry at the Fairmont Scottsdale Princess in Scottsdale Arizona on Monday, May 27, 2019.

 - An opportunity to present a poster or individual research report at the ASCP Annual Meeting.